 Image courtesy True Food Kitchen /Facebook

 The quality of food you put into your body can make a big difference in your health.
 In addition to Whole Foods and Trader Joe’s, Fairfax County is lucky to have regionally owned MOMs Organic Market as a beloved option for groceries and produce.
 And if eating local is a priority for you, then you’ll find weekly farmers markets throughout the county, year-round.
 Want a break from cooking?
 No problem!
 Sunflower Vegetarian Restaurant in Vienna is known far and wide for its vegetarian fare.
-In Herndon, GreenFare is a café and learning center for organic, whole plant foods.
-For those who like a little meat with their vegetables, True Food Kitchen at Mosaic has a menu developed in partnership with wellness icon Dr. Andrew Weil (also coming soon to Reston Town Center!).
+In Herndon, GreenFare is a café and learning center for organic, whole-plant foods.
+Check here for even more vegetarian and vegan restaurants in Fairfax County.
+For those who like a little meat with their vegetables, True Food Kitchen at Mosaic and Reston Town Center has a menu developed in partnership with wellness icon Dr. Andrew Weil.
 From superfoods bowls to pho, our restaurants can introduce us to new flavors and ingredients that you can use to build a healthier diet.

 Go for a hike.